dylan-1006/dylan-1006/README.md

 - 👋 Hi, I’m Dylan.
-Self-taught python but going to major in Computer Science soon
+Freshman in Computer Science.
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning mobile & web development
 - 💞️ I’m not looking to collaborate for now
 - 📫 How to reach me : eu.dylan@gmail.com